-Training to teach MiSP curricula costs an average of just £6 per pupil if, over a period, you teach it to 120 pupils.
+Training to teach MiSP curricula costs about £6 per pupil if, over a period, you teach it to 120 pupils.
 Below we consider how you can fund this, looking at existing funding in your school and other sources of funding.

 A report published by the Institute for Fiscal Studies in September 2019 found that total school spending per pupil in England fell by 8% in real terms between 2009-10 and 2019-20.